ehpc-lab/docker-conda-course/README.md

 ## Docker installation

 ### For windows
-Access the “Get Docker” website (https://docs.docker.com/get-docker/), and click on get started.
+Access the “Get Docker” website (https://docs.docker.com/get-docker/), and click on the get started.
 Find the installer for Docker Desktop For Windows.
 Download the files and install them locally on the computer.

 After download, start the installation file (.exe) and keep the default parameters.
-Make sure that the two options “Install required Windows components for WSL 2” and “Add shortcut the desktop” are marked.
+Make sure that these two options “Install required Windows components for WSL 2” and “Add shortcut the desktop” are marked.

 NOTE: In some cases, when this software tries to start the service, it shows an error: “WSL installation is incomplete”.
-To figure out this error, access the website WSL2-Kernel (https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel).
+To figure out this error, access the website WSL2-Kernel and follow up the instructions (https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel).

 Download and install the “latest WSL2 Linux kernel”.